Books to Help Your Child Discover New Worlds From Home

 Where are they? can elicit a response that shows understanding or misunderstanding.
 How is that different or similar to your world? can really push their thinking.
 Keep mum until you hear their ideas and take them with an open mind,” he says.

-Matthews recommends reading books set in different worlds and then watching the movie version.
+Matthews recommends reading books set in different worlds and then watching the movie or show version.
 This helps children “see” the director’s interpretation and determine how it may have differed from their own.
-Harry Potter and The Chronicles of Narnia are two favorites.
+Harry Potter, The Bad Guys, Stillwater, and Clifford are just a few favorites.

 “They learn so much by visualizing the book’s setting, characters, and details that by the time they are finished, they get so much more out of it,” Matthews says.